Easy Ways to Read and Study the Bible

 I belong to several Christian women’s groups on social media.
 Last week someone posted that she wants to read the Bible more and was looking for some suggestions about how to get started.
 The responses were very interesting.
 I realized that while the woman posting said she wants to “read” the Bible, the responses indicated a difference between reading and studying the Bible.

 Both reading and studying have tremendous value.
-Since a strong faith and understanding of God positively impacts all of our relationships, I thought addressing that difference here might be a good idea.
+Since a strong faith and understanding of God (and the word of God) positively impacts all of our relationships, I thought addressing that difference here might be a good idea.

 Reading the Bible